IhuzaApp/GroceryRw/README.md

 ### Revenue Calculation Logic

-The system uses a two-price model for revenue generation:
+The system uses a two-price model for revenue generation with a **trigger-based approach**:

 1. **Price Structure**: